Dspecht7123/ASP.NETCoreLocalizationResourceFileManger/README.md

-# ResXHelper
+# .NET Core Localization Resource File Manger

-With ResXHelper you can maintaine several .resx-Files at once.
+With the .NET Core Localization Resource File Manager you can maintaine several .resx-Files at once.
 It helps you to keep track of different translations by showing all of them in one view.
 This is a student project.

 ![ResxHelper](https://github.com/Dspecht7123/ResXHelper/blob/main/ResxHelperScreenshot.png)

 ## Features

-To open the ResXHelper extension press `Strg+Shift+P` and enter `ResXHelper`.
+To open the extension press `Strg+Shift+P` and enter `ResXHelper`.

-ResXHelper searches for all files with the ending `.resx` and combines them into one data structure.
+The extension searches for all files with the ending `.resx` and combines them into one data structure.
 For example, the files `Create.de.resx` and `Create.en.resx` would be combined.
 You would see it in the "Available Paths" select under the path `pathToYourRepository/Create`.

 When you select a path, a table with all the keys and corresponding translations is shown.
 When the Save-Button is pressed, the current data is saved to the corresponding .resx-files.